CD-Xbow/little-annie/README.md

 Sounds Sources

--2 Oscillators - these are analogs of analog oscillators, so really DCO -1 Noise Generator
+- 2 Oscillators - these are analogs of analog oscillators, so really DCO
+- 1 Noise Generator

 Modulators

--The oscillators, filters and amplitude can be modulated by the LFO
+- The oscillators, filters and amplitude can be modulated by the LFO

 Filter

--Variable LPF, HPF, BPF with it's own envelope control
+- Variable LPF, HPF, BPF with it's own envelope control

 Envelope